Burke-Lauenroth-Lab/workflow_guidelines/README.md

     3. In case someone else is working on the same development branch, then import/merge new commits from remote/upstream to local branch: `git pull origin <branch>`
     4. In case the master branch has changed considerably or contains important updates, then rebase/merge with master
         - `git rebase master` or `git merge master`
-        - remove potential rebase conflicts, mark the resolved files with `git add` or `git rm`, and continue with `git rebase --continue` or `git merge --continue`
+        - remove/resolve conflicts, mark the resolved files with `git add` or `git rm`, and continue with `git rebase --continue` or `git merge --continue`
         - and conclude `git commit -am "<message>"`
     5. Push/export local project history to remote/upstream: `git push origin <branch>`